Millions to mark rare Leap Day birthday on February 29

 Facebook complied, but the calendar effort has so far been largely unsuccessful, they said.

-"We're not curing cancer or stopping world wars but its still is a significant thing that needs to be addressed.
+"We're not curing cancer or stopping world wars but it still is a significant thing that needs to be addressed.
 It does affect the whole world," Dawn said.

 For most people, February 29 is a quirky extra day to enjoy life but for at least one person it's Doomsday.
 Arizona death row inmate Robert Henry Moormann, 63, is scheduled to be executed on Leap Day for beating, stabbing and strangling his adoptive mother and dismembering her body during a "compassionate furlough" from prison to visit her in 1984.